-The city – and especially the castle – is well worth a day trip from nearby Osaka or Kyoto.
+The city – and especially the castle – is well worth a day trip from nearby Kyoto.

-Himeji Yukata Festival is held for the local god of Himeyama of Osakabe Shrine (長壁神社).
+The festival is for the local god of Himeyama of Osakabe Shrine (長壁神社).
 The tradition goes back to a ceremony that took place about 260 years ago.

-At that time Himeji Castle was already built on the former grounds of Osakabe Shrine, so common people couldn’t visit and pray at the shrine anymore.
-When the current lord of Himeji Castle, Masamine Sakaibara, had to go to Niigata, he moved the shrine from the hill (Himeyama) to downtown Himeji so that everyone could easily access it.
+At that time Himeji Castle was already built on the former grounds of Osakabe Shrine.
+Common people couldn’t visit and pray at the shrine anymore.
+The lord of Himeji Castle at that time, Masamine Sakaibara, then moved the shrine from the hill to downtown Himeji so that everyone could easily access it.

-Therefore, a ceremony for moving the shrine and the god was held in summer.
-As this took place on a very short note the citizens of Himeji didn’t have enough time, but also not enough money, to get their formal kimono ready.
-Instead they were allowed to wear their yukata which was nothing that you could wear in public at that time.
-Those were the origins of the yukata festival.
+A ceremony was held in summer to celebrate the moving of the shrine.
+As this took place on a very short note the citizens of Himeji neither had enough time nor money to get their formal kimono ready.
+Instead, they were allowed to wear their yukata which wasn’t something you could wear in public at that time.
+This was the origin of the yukata festival.

 With around 200,000 visitors and around 800 food stands it is said to be the biggest festival of this kind in Western Japan.

 Not only will you see many Japanese girls and women wearing colorful yukata, but there are also several events you can enjoy such as a yukata parade, a yukata fashion show and various dance and music performances on stage.

 You can hang out with friends or eat delicious Japanese food at one of the food stands.

 Yukata (浴衣) designs and colors have changed a lot in the past decades.